benroberts999/ampsci/doc/01d-tutorial_Exotic.md

 Note:

-- Use `ampsci -a` to see a list of available input blocks
+* Use `ampsci -i` to see a list of available input blocks
-- And, for example, `ampsci -a Exotic` to see list of options for 'Exotic' block
+* And, for example, `ampsci -i Exotic` to see list of options for 'Exotic' block

 With the above options in text file `input_file.in`, run as:
 `./ampsci input_file.in`